NaviRAG: Towards Active Knowledge Navigation for Retrieval-Augmented Generation: Introduction

-We conduct systematic evaluations of NaviRAG on multiple representative benchmarks for complex reasoning question answering, covering diverse text types and evidence distribution patterns.
-The results demonstrate that, compared to mainstream RAG methods, NaviRAG achieves significant overall performance improvements.
-Meanwhile, its reasoning cost is comparable to structured methods based on local graph retrieval, and lower than that of graph-based reasoning frameworks relying on global structural aggregation.
-Further analysis shows that the performance gains primarily stem from the synergy between hierarchical semantic organization and the staged navigation mechanism, thereby validating the effectiveness of modeling evidence acquisition as a multi-stage, navigable process in complex reasoning scenarios.
+We systematically evaluate NaviRAG on multiple representative benchmarks for complex reasoning question answering, covering diverse text types and evidence distribution patterns.
+Results show that NaviRAG substantially outperforms mainstream RAG methods overall.
+Its reasoning cost is comparable to structured methods based on local graph retrieval, and much lower than graph-based reasoning frameworks relying on global structural aggregation.
+Further analysis shows that the gains mainly come from the synergy between hierarchical semantic organization and staged navigation, validating the effectiveness of modeling evidence acquisition as a multi-stage, navigable process for complex reasoning.